 Over 50% of mental illnesses start before the age of 14.
-1 in 10 children and young people had a mental health disorder before the pandemic.
-Currently, it is thought that 1 in 6 children may be suffering from a mental health disorder.
+1 in 6 children aged 7-16 years had a mental health problem in 2022, up from 1 in 10 before the pandemic.
 Schools are on the frontline when it comes to supporting children and young people's mental wellbeing as staff are ideally placed to recognise and respond to early signs of mental health difficulties.